Welcome to my music website

 Questions asked of individuals and society - Reflecting on values

-and responsibilities.
+and moral responsibilities.

-Moral Questions I experience was filmed by Qaiser Azim and edited by Sebastian.
-It will be streamed and made available later in the fall.
 As an artist, musician and teacher, my creative energies come from many different sources and individuals.
 Like the musicians I admire, I share an eclectic appreciation of working across musical genres and cultural styles.
-The compositions in 'Moral Questions I' explore themes of Life and Morality.
-Hopefully, this website will offer an insight into my compositions, and approaches to working within subjects that move me.
+The compositions in 'Moral Questions I' explores themes of Life and Morality.
+This website offers an insight into my compositions, and approaches to working within subjects, artists that move me.
 At times, my music references will be much more obvious than others e.g. Jazz, Avant Garde, Classical, Ambient New Age and Contemporary World Music.

 I see no barriers to whom or what music I take inspiration from.